Oral History -

 Kenny Aronoff gained a worldwide fan base as the drummer for John Cougar Mellencamp from 1980 until 1996.
 He conducted countless clinics in music stores from coast to coast and enjoyed long lasting relationships with suppliers such as Tama Drums, Zildjian cymbals, Vic Firth drum sticks, Evans drumheads and Shure microphones.

-Frank Arp is the Associate Band Director at Iowa City High School in Iowa City, Iowa.
+Ryan Arp is the Associate Band Director at Iowa City High School in Iowa City, Iowa.
 He gives insights on networking and recruiting the help of fellow music education colleagues from the University of Iowa to make a beneficial impact to his music program.